gravitational/teleport/rfd/0016-dynamic-configuration.md

 2. If the fetched resource does not have `origin: config-file`, replace the stored resource with the default one.

-3. If called without `--confirm` and the fetched resource has `origin: config-file` then print an error:
+3. If the fetched resource has `origin: config-file` then print an error:
    ```
    This resource is managed by static configuration.
 We recommend removing
    configuration from teleport.yaml and restarting the servers in order to
-   reset the resource to defaults.
+   reset the resource to its default.

-   If you would still like to proceed, re-run the command with --confirm flag.
    ```

-   Invocation with `--confirm` will replace the stored resource with the default one until the auth server restart.

-Note the use of `--confirm` on its own as opposed to in conjunction with `--force`.
-This decision is meant to retain compatibility with [the unrelated semantics proposed for `tctl rm --force`](https://github.com/gravitational/teleport/issues/1872).